Caeglathatur/stvcount/README.md

 A simple CLI tool for calculating the results of some interpretation of "Single Transferable Vote" (STV) elections.
-Loser elimination is done based on fewest top-choice votes, with condorcet score used as a tiebreaker.
+Loser elimination is done based on fewest top-choice votes, with lowest condorcet score used as a primary tiebreaker and highest average position in votes used as a secondary tiebreaker.

 Python 3.8